Ada-C6/cs-fun-practice/cs-fun-practice-1.md

 - `array[i] = array2[loc]` ==> OK
 - `puts array[0]` ==> OK
 - `array[-1]` ==> OK

+All arrays should be created using the `Array.new(int, [initial value])` constructor with a length given.
+Array lengths may not be changed after creation.
+Use of the second initialization value or the block initializer is acceptable.
+These can be read about [here](https://ruby-doc.org/core-2.2.0/Array.html#class-Array-label-Creating+Arrays).
+Furthermore, accessing an element using the `[]` notation outside of the original length will be considered wrong, although Ruby will not throw an error for it.

+Example

+- `myArray = Array.new(2)` ==> Good
+- `myArray[0] = "Ada"` ==> Good
+- `myArray[1] = "Lovelace"` ==> Good
+- `myArray[2] = 1815` ==> Bad (for this exercise) because it resizes the array from 2 to 3 elements

+The purpose of this is to force thoughtful creation of arrays.
+This is to help emphasize the concepts of memory allocation which can be expanded upon later.
+Although Ruby and many other high-level languages make it easy to resize arrays, this can lead to performance problems.
+(Though it also has many convenience benefits, it can also lead to errors.)
+Understanding of this will be enhanced in future lessons on Arrays vs Linked Lists.

 ## Problem #1
 Write a method named `print_array` that accepts an array of integers as a parameter